Attachment Theory and ENM Relationships

 Family Dynamics

-Siblings and other family members also contribute to shaping your attachment experiences.
-For example, research has indicated that individuals from certain ethnic backgrounds may experience attachment relationships differently, with cultural practices influencing attachment styles.
+Research shows that individuals from different cultural backgrounds may experience attachment relationships differently, with cultural practices influencing attachment styles.

 Education and Caretaking Settings